 Tax time is an important time of the year when accountants and the Australian Taxation Office get busy computing, processing, and lodging tax returns.
 For some people, terms such as tax return and income tax may be too much to handle, considering the various factors that come into play during tax time.
-In this article, we have listed five things to know in preparation for tax time.

 Manage your investments